transcending1/Review/admin/subpage/modules/module_doc/Neutral Network Regression.md

 ### 15.early_stopping
-+ Description

-Whether to use early stopping to terminate training when validation score is not improving.
-If set to true, it will automatically set asi de 10% of training data as validation and terminat e training when validation score is not imp roving by at least tol for ``n_iter_no_chan ge`` consecutive epochs.
-The split is stratified, except in a multilabel setting.
-Only effective when solver='sgd' or 'adam
+"Whether to use early stopping to terminate training\n              when validation        score is not improving.
+If\n              set to true, it will automatically set        asi\n             de 10% of training data as validation and terminat\n             e training when        validation score is not imp\n             roving by at least tol for        ``n_iter_no_chan\n             ge`` consecutive epochs.
+The split is stratified, \n                    except in a multilabel setting.
+Only\n              effective when solver='sgd' or 'adam"

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |